nosas/blog/deep_learning_python/ch2/article.md

 </figure>

 - A dataset of a MotoGP rider's lap around Laguna Seca.
-Every percentage of lap completed, we store the motorcycle's speed, lean angle, throttle input, brake input, and steering input.
+For every percentage of lap completed, we store the motorcycle's speed, lean angle, throttle input, brake input, and steering input.
-Ideally, it would be as close to realtime as possible instead of every single percentage, but let's keep it simple.
+Ideally, it would be as close to real-time as possible instead of every single percentage, but let's keep it simple.
-Thus, every lap is encoded as a 5D vector of shape `(101, 5)`, where 101 is 0 percent to 100 percent, inclusive.
+Thus, every lap - every sample - is encoded as a 5D vector of shape `(101, 5)`, where 101 is 0 percent to 100 percent, inclusive.
 An entire race (assuming 30 laps) is encoded as a rank-3 tensor of shape `(30, 101, 5)`.

 - A dataset of stock prices.